 Dustin Taylor, President of TMA, stated, “We’re very pleased that Orange County chose to partner with TMA.
 It is the partnerships we have with organizations, such as the County, that continue to make us a leading CMMS provider for state and local governments.”

-Worldwide, more than 1,400 TMA clients maintain in excess of 45,000 facilities, representing 3.2 billion square feet of space.
-These products, along with world-class training, professional services, and technical support, are key reasons TMA is the preferred solutions provider for facility professionals.
-TMA's advanced solutions meet or exceed the needs of education, healthcare, corporate, government, telecommunication, transportation, manufacturing, and retail organizations.
+Worldwide, more than 1,500 TMA clients maintain in excess of 55,000 facilities, representing 4.5 billion square feet of space.
+TMA’s products, along with world-class services, are key reasons TMA is the preferred solution for facility professionals throughout the world.
+TMA’s advanced solutions meet or exceed the needs of education, healthcare, corporate, government, telecommunication, transportation, manufacturing, and retail organizations.

 Orange County is located in the North Carolina piedmont between the Research Triangle Park and the Triad cities of Greensboro, Winston-Salem, and High Point.
 It is in the top quarter of North Carolina counties based on population, with over 135,000 citizens, an estimated ten-year growth rate of over 15%, and a mid-range land size of approximately 400 square miles.
 There are three incorporated municipalities located primarily in the county: Hillsborough, which is the county seat; the Town of Chapel Hill, which is home to the University of North Carolina; and Carrboro.
 Parts of the City of Mebane and the City of Durham are also located in Orange County.